Study Load, Course, and Work Limitations

 § 2.11 Legal Writing and Academic Support Program Teaching Assistant Limitations

 A student may not receive credit toward graduation for more than four credit hours as a Legal Writing Teaching Assistant or for more than four credit hours as an Academic Support Program Teaching Assistant.
+Credits earned as a Teaching Assistant are subject to the requirement that at least 64 credits must be earned in courses that require attendance in regularly scheduled classroom sessions or direct faculty instruction; see §1.1.

 § 2.12 Distance Education Limitations